jbeuckm/TitaniumDrupalAdapter/README.md

-<em>PLEASE NOTE: This module has been replaced by a more general Drupal client: https://github.com/jbeuckm/drupal-client</em>
+<em color="red">PLEASE NOTE: This module has been replaced by a more general Javascript Drupal client:<br>https://github.com/jbeuckm/drupal-client</em>

 # Requirements